How To Manage Cluster Feeding And Fussy Evenings

 - Hold your baby or wrap them in a sling or baby carrier to help them feel close and secure.

 - Reduce stimulation by taking your little one into a quiet, dark room or try swaddling them.

-Give yourself a break.
+Don't forget to give yourself a break too!
 Fussy babies and cluster feeding can be frustrating, so it’s important to take a moment to relax.
-Hand off your little one to your partner, or put them in their crib if they’ve finally dozed off, and go for a short walk, take a shower, or just sit by yourself for a few minutes.
+Hand your little one off to your partner or put them in their crib if they’ve finally dozed off, and go for a short walk, take a shower, or just sit by yourself quietly for a few minutes.